bcoles/kasld/docs/reproducibility.md

 - `exact` — the base was recovered (a byte-exact pin, or a window narrower than one KASLR slot); 0 bits of KASLR entropy remain.
 - `<n> bits` — KASLR still randomized, `n` bits (2ⁿ candidate slots) unrecovered.
+- `unbounded` — the resolved window has an unstated edge, so what remains cannot be counted at all.
+Weaker than any bit figure, and distinct from `—`: KASLR is on, and nothing bounds the search on one side.
 - `—` — KASLR is off on that cell, so there is no randomization to defeat.
 - `coupled` — the quantity is a fixed projection of another (not independently randomized), so there is no separate value to score.